A lot of people despise Delhi.

 Delhi is a sprawling city and there are so many options for where to stay.

-I highly recommend opting for accommodation in South Delhi.
+I recommend opting for accommodation in South Delhi.
 As I’ve mentioned a couple of times already, it’s the calmer, cleaner area of the city, and you’ll be staying in a leafy suburb with less noise and a safer vibe.

 How to Get Around Delhi